Evolution of Data in the Classroom: From Data to Data Science (SW 2019)

 Participants are encouraged to share resources and ideas both within their group and publicly on QUBESHub.

-Tell us what you are doing!
-We invite you to bring a poster to the Summer Workshop.
-This is an opportunity to share what you have been working on and learn more about your colleagues' projects.
+There are several opportunities to share what you have been working on and learn more about your colleagues' projects.
 We invite you to bring a poster, present a session, or bring ideas and resources to the Work in Progress (WIP) session.
 Appropriate poster topics include educational research projects, pedagogical methods, course curricula, modules, reform efforts, discipline based education research projects on any scale, resources, and assessments.
 Sessions are hands on introductions to resources and pedagogical approaches, preferably addressing data science skills.
 Learn more or apply now: http://bit.ly/SW_product

 BioQUEST and QUBES